 Here, $\varepsilon_{({\bf U}, {\cal C},F;0)}$ are the respective angular coupling parameters in inactive (${\bf U},|{\cal C}|$) or active ($F$) state.
 In an inactive state, agents orient against the flow and avoid turbulent regions.
-An increase of activity will initiate the following cascade off events: \begin{itemize} \item The pulsation frequency $\omega_j({\cal A})$ increases alongside the amplitude of bell strokes and the coefficient of angular diffusion $D({\cal A})$, causing an increase in the swimming speed and a more frequent change of the swimming direction. \item Jellyfish lose interest in turbulence avoidance.
-Instead, they initially favour orientations towards high concentrations of prey. \item In response to the instantaneous prey concentration, individuals gradually lose their orientation against the flow. \item When a jellyfish reaches high levels of activity, it again loses its interest in swimming towards prey and establishes a state of free floating. \end{itemize}
+An increase of activity will initiate the following cascade of events: \begin{itemize} \item The pulsation frequency $\omega_j({\cal A}_j)$ increases alongside the amplitude of bell strokes and the coefficient of angular diffusion $D({\cal A}_j)$, causing an increase in the speed oscillations of swimming and a more frequent change of the swimming direction. \item Jellyfish lose interest in turbulence avoidance.
+Instead, they initially favor orientations towards high concentrations of prey. \item In response to increase in the instantaneous prey concentration, individuals gradually lose their orientation against the flow. \item When a jellyfish reaches high levels of activity, it again loses its interest in swimming towards prey and establishes a state of free floating. \end{itemize}

-Additional influence on the orientation can arise due to the presence of other agents, resulting in further structure formation according to an interaction function $G_j(\mathbf{x}_k, \mathbf{x}_j, \theta_k, \theta_j, {\cal A}_j)$ \cite{childs2008stability, degond2022environment, ashraf2016synchronization}.
-To the best of our knowledge, there exist no quantitative estimates for this interaction function in case of jellyfish, hence for now we set $G_j = 0$.
-We keep in mind however that in specific swarm regimes, probably mostly during the reproduction periods, the mutual interaction between the agents may play a dominant role in the jellyfish orientation dynamics.
+Additional influence on the orientation can arise due to the presence of other agents, resulting in further structure formation according to more interaction terms $g_j(\mathbf{x}_k, \mathbf{x}_j, \theta_k, \theta_j, {\cal A}_j)$ \cite{pikovsky2001synchronization,childs2008stability, degond2022environment, ashraf2016synchronization}.
+To the best of our knowledge, there are no quantitative estimates for a directional interaction function in jellyfish, hence for now we set $G_j(.) \equiv 0$.
+We keep in mind however that in {dense swarms, probably mostly during the reproduction periods, the mutual interaction between the agents may play a dominant role.}